Hurricane Preparedness, Safety and Emergency Planning for Pets.

 absolutely no other choice:

- Turn off the electrical power to your entire house, to avoid electrical fires to avoid your pet from getting electrocuted.
+ Turn off the electrical power to your entire house, to avoid electrical fires and to avoid your pet from getting electrocuted.

  Never leave lamps plugged in or candles lit for your pets.